SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

  ![Disable argline](../assets/argline.png)

   The final result of this unit can be found int the branch `course/2_5_testing_practice`.
-  You can download the [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_5_testing_practice.zip).
+  You can download the final result as [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_5_testing_practice.zip).
-  This is also the starting point if you also want to implement additional tests as suggested in the unit.
+  This version is also the starting point if you also want to implement additional tests as suggested in the unit.

 ## Week 3 Delivering High Quality Extensions